-Simple Summaries
+Simple Summaries, Directly from Details

-You can generate a quick and simple summary using just the control area in the Transaction view.
+You can generate a quick and simple summary of the detailed report you're viewing by using just the control area in the Transaction view.
 Select a date range and a Type and/or Category filter as needed, click on a header to sort by one of the grouping fields (Type, Category, Pay Method, etc.), and click the Summarize check box.
 The resulting summary report will group by the field that you sorted and the dates in the range you selected, showing one row for each day and one column for each Type/Category/etc. Note: if there are more than 10 days in the date range, the orientation will default to dates in columns.
 If you prefer a different orientation, right-click anywhere on the grid and select "Flip Orientation".
 You can then print the report with the Print icon on the toolbar.